sq2ips/m20-custom-firmware/README.md

 Follow it and the pinout of the programmer printed on the case.
 After connecting it and the programmer to your USB port you are now ready to flash the firmware.
+You don't need to solder the wires, instead you can just put them into the connector, it should make enough contact for the firmware to flash.

 ## Flashing on Linux
 For flashing you will need the OpenOCD you can install it from your package manager depending on the linux distro.